FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 ## Configuring MQTT Node in Node-RED

-When you open the Node-RED editor, you'll see the MQTT nodes already installed as they are core Node-RED nodes.
+When you open the Node-RED editor, you'll see the MQTT nodes already installed as they are part of Node-RED core nodes.
 When you drag an **mqtt-in** or **mqtt-out** node onto the workspace, you need to configure the MQTT broker node.
 You can do this by Double-clicking mqtt node and clicking on the edit icon next to the Server field and entering the following details of your MQTT broker into the MQTT broker config node, For more details on mqtt nodes refer to the [MQTT core node docs](/node-red/core-nodes/mqtt/).

 ## Connection Tab